gmezan/terraform-infra-gh-actions/README.md

                                         --subject repo:<owner>/<repo>:environment:azure
     ```

-1. Configure credentials in GH
+1. Configure credentials in GH.
 Go to the correspondent GH repo.
 In _Settings_ > _Secrets and variables_ > _Actions_, create the following secrets with the values corresponding to the created managed identity.
    - `AZURE_CLIENT_ID`
    - `AZURE_SUBSCRIPTION_ID`
    - `AZURE_TENANT_ID`

-1. Create the environment

-   Go to the correspondent repo.
-In _Settings_ > _Environments_, create the `azure` environment and add the required reviewers.
+1. Go to the correspondent repo.
+In _Settings_ > _Environments_, create the `azure` environment.